The Thinking Behind China's Quarantines ... And (Illegal) Village Blockades

 The strictest quarantine is in Wuhan, a city of 11 million that's the epicenter of the outbreak.

 Wuhan has gradually shut down all transportation channels for entering and leaving the city — no flights, trains, buses or boats.
-Movements within the city have also became highly restricted as private cars are banned from traveling on the streets unless explicitly authorized by the government.
+Movements within the city have become highly restricted as private cars are banned from traveling on the streets unless explicitly authorized by the government.

-Speaking on Sunday, Wuhan's mayor admitted that 5 million residents had been able to leave the city before the quarantine was put in place, many for the Lunar New Year which began last week.
-The incubation period for the virus is not yet known but currently the range is believed to be between 2 and 14 days.
-Beijing authorities are asking anyone who's visited Hubei province this month to self-quarantine for two weeks in case they contracted the virus but have not yet shown symptoms.
+Speaking on Sunday, Wuhan's mayor admitted that 5 million residents had been able to leave the city before the quarantine was put in place, many for the Lunar New Year holiday, which began last week.
+The incubation period for the virus is not yet known but currently the range is believed to be between two and 14 days.
+Beijing authorities are asking anyone who has visited Hubei province this month to self-quarantine for two weeks in case they contracted the virus but have not yet shown symptoms.

-Across the river from Wuhan is Jiujiang, a city of 4.7 million, where four cases have been diagnosed.
-It's not under official lockdown but is screening temperatures and blocking outside cars and long-distance buses from entering.
-On my visit to the city on Monday and Tuesday, only a handful of residents could be seen walking along its streets, almost all wearing face masks.
-People are allowed to drive their own cars but cars with license plates from other parts of China are not permitted in.
+In the neighboring province of Jiangxi is Jiujiang, a city of 4.7 million, where four cases have been diagnosed.
+It's not under official lockdown but is screening people's temperatures and blocking outside cars and long-distance buses from entering.
+On a visit to the city on Monday and Tuesday, only a handful of residents could be seen walking along its streets, almost all wearing face masks.
+People are allowed to drive their own cars, but cars with license plates from other parts of China are not permitted in.
 There is limited public transport.
 The holiday from work over Lunar New Year has been extended.

 And health ministry workers are posted at makeshift checkpoints on China's interprovincial highways into Jiujiang, where all drivers and passengers must undergo temperature screenings if driving between cities.
-Anyone with a temperature higher than 37.3 degrees centigrade (99.14 Fahrenheit) will be pulled aside for further examination.
+Anyone with a temperature higher than 37.3 degrees Celsius (99.14 Fahrenheit) will be pulled aside for further examination.

-It takes a great deal of effort to implement such measures — distributing thermometers at hotels and other locations, teaching folks how to use them, stationing guards at highway exits.
+It takes a great deal of effort to implement such measures — distributing thermometers at hotels and other locations, teaching folks how to use them and stationing guards at highway exits.

 In addition to official measures, suspicion and an overabundance of caution have led many Chinese villages and towns around Jiujiang to take on voluntary, preventative measures.

-On the outskirts of Jiujian, I find myself barred from entering a cluster of 18 villages where several thousand people live.
+On the outskirts of Jiujiang, I find myself barred from entering a cluster of 18 villages where several thousand people live.
 In one village, a hand-painted sign stuck between the metal bars blocking the main road reads, "Anyone from out of town, any cars from out of town can't enter."

 The entrance to Zhaoping, a village of around 2,000, is now obstructed by bamboo sticks tied with red trash bags and guarded around the clock by village cadres, kept warm inside a hastily-built shed.